How Is Paternity Established?

 If any of these methods are utilized in the process of establishing the parents of the child, that information may be used to start negotiating the terms of the parental agreement for that child.
 Decisions involving child support and custody will be made after paternity is legally established.

 When you are making decisions that impact your child’s life, you need a lawyer you trust.
 Not only will determining paternity potentially impact custody of your child, but it may directly affect your child support arrangement.
-By seeking the guidance of an experienced lawyer, you can better understand your rights and legal options moving forward.
-A skilled paternity attorney will provide assistance tailored to your needs.
+By seeking the guidance of an experienced paternity attorney, you can better understand your rights and legal options moving forward.
+A skilled lawyer will provide assistance tailored to your needs.

 Since the outcome of a paternity case can have lasting and significant consequences for all parties involved, finding a skilled attorney is essential.